mtift/daily-question/README.md

-A custom Drupal module to display daily quiz questions.
+A custom Drupal module to display a daily quiz question.

-Development of this project as moved to https://drupal.org/sandbox/mtift/2094041.
+Development of this project has moved to https://drupal.org/sandbox/mtift/2094041.